andy-byers/CalicoDB/doc/wal.md

 If we find a commit record at the end of the log, we are done, and the database is up-to-date.
 Otherwise, we must enter the second phase of recovery: undo.

-### Undo Phase
+#### Undo Phase
 In the undo phase, we roll back the most recent (incomplete) transaction, that is, we roll the log backward from the end until the most recent commit.
 Now the database is consistent with its state at the last successful commit.

 ### Reentrancy
 Both of these phases involve numerous disk accesses, and thus have many opportunities for failure.
 The WAL object must guarantee that recovery as-a-whole is reentrant.
-We should be able to perform both recovery phases multiple times without corrupting the database.
+We should be able to attempt recovery multiple times without corrupting the database.
-It should be noted that this routine does not protect from database corruption in most cases, it just provides atomicity and added durability to transactions.
+It should be noted that this routine does not protect from many types of corruption, it just provides atomicity and added durability to transactions.
+For example, if the database file is erroneously truncated, we cannot recover unless the missing pages are still in the WAL.

+[//]: # (TODO: Actually, we need to hit the full images going forward [right now we just hit the deltas and commits]
+               in case the above situation happened.
+We could still recover using the full images!)

+### Transactions
+In addition to providing a means for recovering after a crash, the WAL provides atomicity to transactions.